 |

-Macro definitions respect the scope of module declarations,
+Macro definitions respect the scope of module

-so the use of iterate in the expansion of
+so the use of iterate

-do-iterate always refers to the definition in the
+always refers to the definition in the

-iteration module, even though the iterate is
+module, even though the iterate

-otherwise private to the iteration module.
+otherwise private to the iteration

-A new shapes module can use do-iterate to define
+module can use do-iterate

-draw-square! and draw-circle! functions:
+and draw-circle!

 (module shapes